plfa/plfa.github.io/src/plfa/part1/Quantifiers.lagda.md

 to `x` gives a value of type `¬ B x`, and applying that to `y` yields a contradiction.

-The two inverse proofs are straightforward, where one direction requires extensionality.
+The two inverse proofs are straightforward.

 #### Exercise `∃¬-implies-¬∀` (recommended)